metabase/metabase/docs/data-modeling/metadata-editing.md

 ## Data Model vs. models

 Non-admins can set up mini versions of the **Data Model** with [models](../data-modeling/models.md).
-Models package up metadata, version control, and visualization features so that your teams can run different command centers for each area of business logic.
+Models package up metadata, version control, and visualization features so that teams can run separate command centers for different areas of business logic.

 |                                               | Data Model | Models |
 |-----------------------------------------------|------------|--------|